Who is the Careers Support Network for?

 Typically network mentors are able to help colleagues who haven’t applied for a post for some time, or who are finding a particular application or interview preparation challenging, or who want to learn from an unsuccessful experience.

 People and Organisational Development operates the scheme.
-Staff from the team will try to match you with a suitable mentor, based upon the information you have supplied.
+The scheme makes use of an online platform, MentorNet, to facilitate and coordinate mentoring.
 Mentors are volunteers and so we may not always be able to match you with a mentor.
 We will, however, always be able to point you towards some Careers self-help resources on job applications.

 If you are interested in becoming a mentor, please email firstname.lastname@example.org.